ManonLef/To-Do-App/resources and notes/notes.md

 - the String parsing output the array of objects nicely.
 But the objects made from classes lost their prototype functions.
 This was rather quickly fixed by setting their prototype again.

 - [ ] Don't forget to remove dev mode for the final build

+### UUID
+I'm looking into UUID generation.
+I am planning to use this uuid for targeting specific tasks eventually.
+- I decided to go for a simple `new Date().getTime().toString()` id creation.
+There are multiple uuid generators but I feel like it's overkill for this usage.